mstack/bootcamp-blockchain-smartcontracts/Lab 1/README.md

 This lab contains two simple SmartContracts:

 - `SimpleStorageContract` this contract can store and retrieve number and string values
-- `CalculatorContract` this contract is initialized with a default multiply factor and can do some basic multiplications
+- `MultiplyContract` this contract is initialized with a default multiply factor and can do some basic multiplications
 - Both contracts are unit tested

 ## Steps